 Finally, reapplicants should focus on improving all aspects of the application itself.
 As you develop a new plan, take an honest look at your application and think about whether your story clearly and consistently came across.

 Some questions you should consider include: Have you shown your unique value added?
 Did you share what truly makes you shine?
 Were your career goals clear?
 Did you actually answer the questions?
 Did you show passion?
 If you received an interview invite: How did the conversation go?
 Were you adequately prepared?

 Option 2: Strengthen your profile and apply again next year.

 For those of you willing to wait another year to give your dream school a shot, consider these 3 pieces of advice in addition to the suggestions above:

 1) Improve Your Extracurricular Activities.

 Step up your involvement outside of work.
 Seek leadership positions within your existing organizations or consider joining a new activity or group.
-For more details, read our blog: Improving Your Extracurricular Profile.
+For more details, read our blog on enhancing your extracurricular profile.

 2) Look for Leadership Opportunities at Work.

 In any way you can, take on more at the office.
 A promotion is of course ideal, but even if that is not possible, look for ways to stretch yourself within your existing role.
 Or consider volunteering for internal committees or projects to help strengthen your company and culture.
 Review our tips on how to make your career work harder for you for more specific suggestions.

 Think about where you are weakest and see what you can do now to close these gaps.
 Is there a course you could take to improve your analytical skills?
 Perhaps you got an interview but did not get accepted?
 If so, consider options for improving your presentation and interview skills.
 Everyone has weaknesses; take the time now to address yours.